arsenetar/dupeguru/README.md

 to be installed manually.

 * All systems: [Python 3.3+][python] and [setuptools][setuptools]
 * Mac OS X: The last XCode to have the 10.7 SDK included.
+Python 3.4+.
 * Windows: Visual Studio 2010, [PyQt 5.0+][pyqt], [cx_Freeze][cxfreeze] and
   [Advanced Installer][advinst] (you only need the last two if you want to create an installer)